Almorisson/demo_node_mysql/README.md

 # demo_node_mysql
-A simple to demo to how interconnect a MySQL DB in NodeJS
+A simple demo to understand how to interconnect a MySQL DB with NodeJS Backend API.